webcomics/dosage/doc/web/content/comics/SmackJeeves_PlayProductions.md

 </script>
 <table class="comicinfo">
 <tr>
 <th>Description</th><td>A curse consumes a whole school.
-To break the curse a group of unlikely friends set out together to go against the crazy school staff.</td>
+To break the curse a group of unlikely friends set out together to go against the crazy school staff.
+This comic was rebooted with a whole different story and setting found here: http://prophetofficial.smackjeeves.com/comics/1743932/volume-1/</td>
 </tr>
 <tr>
 <th>Website</th><td><a href="http://playpros.smackjeeves.com/comics/">http://playpros.smackjeeves.com/comics/</a></td>